Control of Foodborne Microorganisms

 MSc Programme in Biochemistry

-The course has relevance to everyone interested in food
+The course has relevance to everyone interested in food processing and microbial food safety and quality assurance.

 Upon completion the students should be able to: